Pranavjeet-Naidu/cggmp21/CGGMP21_MIGRATION.md

 ### Recovering Existing Key Shares

 If you have stored a complete `cggmp24::KeyShare` from a previous version, you will not be able to deserialize it directly.
-To recover the essential data, you must first extract the core "incomplete" key share.

-Use the `cggmp24::key_share::cggmp21_compat::ExtractCoreShare` utility.
-This type implements the `serde::Deserialize` trait, which allows it to deserialize a full key share from the previous version, discard the incompatible auxiliary data, and lets you retrieve the `cggmp24::key_share::IncompleteKeyShare`.
+To recover the essential data from serialized key shares, you need to extract the "incomplete" key share from them.
+To do that, you can use the `cggmp24::key_share::cggmp21_compat::ExtractCoreShare` utility structure: it provides a `serde::Deserialize` implementation that is compatible with the `cggmp21::KeyShare` format.
+This allows you, while still using the new version of the library, to read an old version of a key share, and extract the "core".

 Once you have the core key share, you can combine it with your newly generated auxiliary data to reconstruct a complete, compatible key share.